USGS-WiM/WIM-Main-Site/notes.md

 ### src
 * \> src/_data
-	* Config files for nunchucks.
+	* Config files for Nunjucks.
 This is where you can define new page paths/routes if needed.
 	* Also can define multiple layouts if needed.
 Currently only one in use for all pages.
 * \> src/_includes
 	* All of the reusable components that are used on multiple pages.
 	* Layout, Favicon, Header, Footer
 * \> src/assets
-	* Non nunchuck-files.
+	* Non Nunjucks-files.
 Any images, javascript, CSS.
 * \> src/index.njk
-	* All of the `.njk` files in the root of the src folder are the nunchuck files for each page.
+	* All of the `.njk` files in the root of the src folder are the Nunjucks files for each page.

 ## Current Pages